Steve Meskers

-Stephen Robert Meskers known as Steve Meskers (born July 3, 1958) is an American politician who is currently serving as the representative from the 150th district in the Connecticut House of Representatives for the Democratic Party since 2019.
+Stephen Robert Meskers (born March 7, 1958) is an American politician who is currently serving as the representative from the 150th district in the Connecticut House of Representatives for the Democratic Party since 2019.
 His district includes part of Greenwich, Connecticut.
-He is also a member on the Town Representative Meeting (RTM), District 6 in Greenwich.
+He is also a member on the Representative Town Meeting (RTM), District 6 in Greenwich.

 Meskers was first elected to the seat in 2018, narrowly defeating incumbent Republican Michael Bocchino.
-Meskers currently serves on the House's Insurance and Real Estate Committee, Transportation Committee, Energy and Technology Committee, and Finance, Revenue, and Bonding Committee.
+Meskers currently serves as the chair of the Commerce Committee, as well as serving on the House's Insurance and Real Estate Committee and Human Services Committee.